fivethirtyeight/d3-pre/README.md

 // Then, when you start drawing svg call `prerender.start()`
 // this modifies some d3 functions to allow it to be
-// aware of SVGs that have been pre-rendered to the page. prerender.start();
+// aware of SVGs that already exist on the page. prerender.start();

 /*